BeanGreen247/Elminister-Manjaro-Build/README.md

   * My VM has 8GB of RAM so 8GB to MiB is 8192,186046511624 and round it up to 8193
 * The rest of the drive will be left for the home partition as personal storage

 With all that do the manual partitioning only on the main rig.
-If you are using a VM, or scared of the manual part then just use Erase disk.
+If you are using a VM, or scared of the manual part then just use Erase disk and Swap (with Hibernate).
 * Click New Partition Table and pick GPT if you have drives larger than 2TB
 * Next clik Create and create the partitions as follows
   * Change the size to the sizes calculated before